-sim ulation.
-Wi thin the openSF Parameter Editor users are able to: Open a rules file in order to validate a set of parameters with it.
-Edit the parameter rules file.
-Check the errors through an information log panel.
-Visualize all the parameters of a configuration file with an intuitive tree view.
-Create and delete parameters.
-Edit the values of a parameter.
-Save the configuration file.
-In 2.3.
-Road from S3-OSPS to openSF order to adapt the Sentinel 3 O-SPS Parameter Editor to openSF, the development team has formed the following tasks: Re-vamping of the rules: Currently the set of rules used in the S3 Parameter Editor is customized for fulfilling the Sentinel 3 project requirements.
-The set of rules has been studied and, making an abstraction, generalize them to be useful for all projects based on openSF.
-Seamless integration: the parameter editor currently manages the configuration files related to models within Sentinel 3 simulation chain.
-This mechanism has been adapted in order to handle are arbitrary number of configuration files suitable for any kind of simulation chains.
-6. 3.
-Parameter Editor - Design Overview providing a friendly graphical user interface
+Within the openSF Parameter Editor users are able to:

+- Open a rules file in order to validate a set of parameters with it.

+- □ Edit the parameter rules file.

+- □ Check the errors through an information log panel.

+- □ Visualize all the parameters of a configuration file with an intuitive tree view.

+- □ Create and delete parameters.

+- □ Edit the values of a parameter.

+- □ Save the configuration file.

+6.2.3.
+Road from S3-OSPS to openSF

+In order to adapt the Sentinel 3 O-SPS Parameter Editor to openSF, the development team has performed the following tasks:

+- Re-vamping of the rules: Currently the set of rules used in the S3 Parameter Editor is customized for fulfilling the Sentinel 3 project requirements.
+The set of rules has been studied and, making an abstraction, generalize them to be useful for all projects based on openSF. - Seamless integration: the parameter editor currently manages the configuration files related to models within Sentinel 3 simulation chain.
+This mechanism has been adapted in order to handle an arbitrary number of configuration files suitable for any kind of simulation chains.

+6.3.
+Parameter Editor - Design Overview

-Γh The design of the openSF Parameter Editor is intended to meet the following goals: having a simple data model for rules definition seamless integration with current and older openSF versions using an XML-based syntax supporting use of XML schema for validating the syntax
+The design of the openSF Parameter Editor is intended to meet the following goals:

+- □ having a simple data model for rules definition - seamless integration with current and older openSF versions - □ using an XML-based syntax - □ supporting use of XML schema for validating the syntax